How to help your patient find a prosthetist

 A Guide for Medical Professionals

-Referring a patient to Collier means they will receive ongoing care recommendations as they work towards their rehabilitation goals.
+Our patients will receive ongoing care recommendations as they work towards their rehabilitation goals.
 After a patient is referred, our job is to evaluate the fit and function of the prosthesis.
 We can then discuss options that will allow them to find the prosthetic configuration option that will allow them to reach their goals as well as the information their insurance company will require.

 Are your amputee patients overwhelmed and frustrated with the process of getting their prosthesis?